-Lebanese Mujadara is a pilaf made with lentils, caramelized onions, and rice (or without rice, using coarse bulgur, which has a great nutty and somewhat sweet flavor).
+Lebanese Mujadara is a pilaf made with lentils, caramelized onions, and rice or bulgur.
+Mujadara made with bulgur (my favorite!) is Mujadara Hamra.
 This dish is essentially peasant food, food that developed out of need.
 But in the hands of the Lebanese women who throughout history have known instinctively how to make all food taste good, the ingredients were transformed into a favorite dish that is comforting and delicious.

 Why you’ll love my authentic Mujadara recipe.

-There is a reason this recipe is a fan favorite from my cookbook and very early days of this web site!
+There is a reason this recipe is a fan favorite from my cookbook and from very early days of this web site to now!
 I painstakingly developed my recipe to achieve the following: